mapsforge/mapsforge/docs/Getting-Started-Map-Writer.md

 You need to be aware that this configuration only defines what data is to be included in the map file.
 How the data is eventually rendered is specified by a rule-set that is attached to the renderer.
 So if you add any tag to the writer’s tag configuration that is not recognized by the renderer, it will not be displayed in the map.
 In this case, you have to make sure that you also define in which way the new tag is to be rendered.
 How to configure the rendering is described in the article [## Feedback

-Please report any bugs and feature requests via the [http://code.google.com/p/mapsforge/issues/list mapsforge issue tracking](RenderThemeAPI].).
+Please report any bugs and feature requests via [Github issue tracker](https://github.com/mapsforge/mapsforge/issues).

 ## Changelog

 ### 0.5.0
-There are no significant changes in 0.5.0 and the mapfile format has not changed.
+The mapfile format has not changed in 0.5.0, but the creation process has changed somewhat and it is recommended to use the latest version of the map file writer.
+ - The encoding of multi-polygons is now much more efficient as multi-polygons are clipped to tile boundaries.
+Previous versions resulted in very large files that then triggered OOM situations in the map file reader.
- - Some smaller changes to the tag-mapping.xml (remove trees)
+ - Some smaller changes to the tag-mapping.xml (remove trees, duplicates).
- - Heuristics to only encode certain ways as areas
+ - Heuristics to only encode certain ways as areas.

 ### 0.4.0